varshan2026/Reestar_Project/README.md

 - Media Queries

 ## Check It Out
-You can view the Reestar Cake Shop website by visiting [Reestar Cake Shop Website](#).
+You can view the Reestar Cake Shop website by visiting https://varshan2026.github.io/Reestar_Project/

 ## Contributing
 If you'd like to contribute, suggest improvements, or provide feedback, feel free to open an issue or create a pull request.